How to Measure for a Metal Roof Like a Pro

 Now, let’s dive deeper.
 Measure every edge, including the apron.
 Hook your tape at the bottom edge and stretch it to the corner.
 Write down the length.
 For the valleys, measure from the bottom to the top.
 Add a few extra inches for proper overlap.

 Move on to the gables.
 Hook your tape at the base and stretch it to the peak.
 Note the length.
 For the panels, measure the width of the roof.
-Divide by the width of one panel (usually 36 inches).
+Divide the roof width by the panel coverage width.
+Coverage width equals panel width minus overlap.
+Use the manufacturer’s spec sheet.
 This gives you the number of panels needed.

 Next, measure the ridge cap.
 Start at one gable end and measure to the other.
 Make sure the ridge cap will cover the entire length.
 For the boots, measure around chimneys and vents.
 Get the width and height of each.
 Add extra material to wrap around snugly.